 development, reproduction, survival, and life extension.

-Both cofactors and coenzymes work as keys to activate enzymes.
+Both cofactors and coenzymes work as wholesale keys to activate enzymes.
 The enzyme is then able to complete what ever reactions it is shaped for.
 However, many cofactors work with non-enzyme proteins as well.

 There is a easy way to tell the two apart: